(Scroll down to find watercress recipes)

 Do you know the Bible story of Daniel?
 The young man and his friends who were taken by king Nebuchadnezzar to serve him.
 The king demanded them to be raised in Babylonian ways and to eat their finest cuts of meat and wine.
-But Daniel refused to defile himself because the Babylonians dedicated their foods to idols prior to consuming and he and his friends would rather obey God in not eating unclean things, then please the earthly king.
+But Daniel refused to defile himself because the Babylonians dedicated their foods to idols prior to consuming, and he and his friends would rather obey God in not eating unclean things, then please the earthly king.

-It was strictly forbidden to refuse the king’s demand, to disobey would surely mean death.
+It was strictly forbidden to refuse the king’s demand.
+To disobey him would surely mean death.
 No free will there.
 But Daniel stood firm and requested he and his friends to be tested for 10 days.
 They went on a ten day vegan acid/alkaline diet.
 Daniel challenged the officials, “Please test us for ten days on a diet of vegetables and water, At the end of the ten days, see how we look compared to the other young men who are eating the king’s food.
 Then make your decision in light of what you see.”
 Daniel 1:13

 Makes you wonder what specific vegetables they consumed that made them look healthier and better nourished, right?
-We can know of one ancient vegetable for sure.
+We know of one ancient vegetable for sure.

 Watercress, the most ancient of Alkaline Green vegetables known to man and its use can be traced back to the Persians, Greeks and Romans.
 In fact, a famous Persian chronicler advised Persians to feed watercress to their children to improve bodily growth.
 He also strongly recommended its use to the Greek and Persians soldiers of that time.